 And with a new puppy and extra kids there hasn’t been a lot of sanity over here.
 Tomorrow I’m going to try to write about it.

 But I digress.
 Let’s get back to this “salve for your soul” business with the bread recipe.

 Because this stuff is magical.

 Our friends from China who moved here made this for us one night a year or so ago and I kept meaning to get the recipe, but didn’t.
 He said it was a famous NYT recipe and I could find it easy, but I let life get in the way.

-Then my sister made it for us when we visited Boston in December and I made it practically every single day for a week when we got home.
+And guess what?
+I made it practically every single day for a week when we got home.

 The deal is that it is SO EASY!!

 But it looks so great you have to tell your kids to look quite a few times and exclaim, “I MADE THIS!!”

 So here we go.
 Easy peasy, but you have to be patient because you have to make the dough the day before and let it sit.